JakubCygaro/kaka-lang/README.md

 ### Building

+I USE MINGW WITH GCC, NO IDEA WHAT OTHER COMPILERS WILL DO

 There is now a CMake script to build both the interpreter and the compiler and also tests you can run with `ctest`.
 Since the compiler targets only 64-bit Windows the tests that actually run the output executables are disabled for non WIN32 platforms.
 The `kakaBuildRelease` cache variable determines whether the build will be fully optimized or not, it is `ON` by default.